svermeulen/vim-macrobatics/README.md

 * Makes macros repeatable with the `.` operator.
 * Supports editting existing macros by appending or prepending content to it.
 * Supports nested macros (create macros that play other macros).
-* Written in pure vim-script
+* Written in pure vim-script.

 # Installation